-Register for classes through your Student Center using this guide (pdf) for assistance if needed.
-You may also register through Highpoint Mobile or in person at the Registrar's Office in the Enrollment Services Center, Room 223, Monday-Friday, 8:00 a.m. - 5:00 p.m.
+Register for classes through your Student Center using this guide, How to Register for Classes (PDF), for assistance if needed.
+You may also register through MyTU Mobile or in person at the Registrar's Office in the Enrollment Services Center, Room 223, Monday-Friday, 8:00 a.m. - 5:00 p.m.

 Look up class information as you register by following the steps below.

 Special permission or departmental authorization is required for courses marked "Department Consent Required."
 Contact the academic department for authorization.

 All undergraduate students are required to meet with their academic advisor prior to registration for the fall and spring semesters.
 Advising holds can be lifted only by a student's advisor.
 Advisor assignments are posted in each student's Program Advisor box in their Student Center.
 Questions may be directed to the Academic Advising Center at 410-704-2472 or via email at advising AT_TOWSON.